-The OneVue Sync PoE solution consists of cloud-based software and Primex clocks and timers that communicate with OneVue account over your facility's network.
+The OneVue Sync Power over Ethernet (PoE) solution consists of cloud-based software and Primex clocks and timers that communicate with OneVue account over your facility's network.

-We recommend to familiarize yourself with the following features.
+We recommend familiarizing yourself with the following features.

 OneVue is a cloud-based solution that can be accessed from any web browser on a tablet, smartphone, laptop or desktop computer with an internet connection.
 The system requirements do not require you to install any software.

 Device Preconfiguration automates the configuration of Primex network devices for use with your OneVue account before they arrive at your facility - eliminating the need to manually configure devices onsite.
 Device Preconfiguration is completed online from your OneVue account.

 The OneVue Wired Device Configurator (OWDC) Android™ app provides the experience of adding Primex network devices to OneVue.
 Use of the OWDC app is an alternative method to Device Preconfiguration.
 Once you download the app from Google Play™ store (it’s free!), you connect a Primex network device to your Android device and the app guides you through adding the device to OneVue.